This is a work of fiction.

 “I’m coming… for you… Alethea…”

 Something crossed my mind.
 What was that feeling?
 It was a strong desire to go there, a place that I felt like I had always known but never been to.
-My feet were heavy like lumps of iron, but I cannot stop myself from taking another step closer to that place.
+My feet were heavy like lumps of iron, but I cannot stop myself from taking one step after another to get closer to that place.

 “What’s with this excitement?”